therealOri/Genter/README.md

 - [x] Updated lock and unlock functions.
 They now use AES GCM like everything else.
 (Use a different key to lock and unlock database)
 - [x] The "Change credentials" function now accommodates the new "secure notes" feature.
 - [x] Linux and windows executable was compiled using Nuitka instead of pyinstaller.
 (Size of exe should be smaller now)
-> Windows .exe will be worked on after this release.
-Comming soon!
 - [x] Changed how passwords are shown in pass.txt.
 (Removed all of the hash, salt, and key information)
 - [x] Updated "change credentials" function to reflect changes.